canbula/DataScience/README.md

-# Course Name
+# Data Science
-Repository for [COURSE NAME] course given by Assoc.
+Repository for Data Science course given by Assoc.
 Prof. Dr. Bora Canbula at Computer Engineering Department of Manisa Celal Bayar University.

 # Course Information
-Description of the course.
+This is a graduate level course which aims the students to develop practical data science abilities and programming skills for data science projects.

 # Weekly Content
 You can find the codes that written in the laboratory in the folder WeekXX.